FusionCache/docs/docs/design.md

 ![Fusion design](images/design_overview.svg)

-The network and query execution are asynchronous to decouple query execution from requests and responses.
-This avoids threads blocking:
+To reduce blocking threads, the network operations and query execution are asynchronous and decoupled:

 - The interface threads pass queries to the query engine, freeing the interface thread(s) to service other network operations
 - When a query completes, the query engine passes the response to the interface, so the query engine thread can execute other queries